-Being a world leading cloud provider, Amazon offers a wide range of storage options and data processing solutions.
-Its Cloud Drive is a simple and lightweight service which nevertheless does not belong to the main AWS stack.
+Being a world-leading cloud provider, Amazon offers a wide range of storage options and data processing solutions.
+Its Cloud Drive is a simple and lightweight service that nevertheless does not belong to the main AWS stack.

 For all Amazon users, there is a 5 GB free storage tier.
 After the free limit is achieved there are several plans the user is offered to upgrade to.
 The first plan costs $11.99 per year and offers 100 GB of storage.
 The second plan allows a user to backup 1 TB of photos, videos or files for $59.99 a year.
 Each additional terabyte costs $59.99 per year.

 All Amazon Prime users get unlimited photo storage.

 Amazon Drive is quite handy for storing photos, but it lacks advanced management options.
 For example, users can create a custom folder structure only through the PC client.
 It is also noteworthy to mention the absence of an SLA, versioning and lifecycle management.
 And finally, no special backup options are available.

 Business customers could hardly find a use for this storage other than keeping it as a separate container for media files.
 Other Amazon’s cloud solutions are far more targeted at SMBs such as S3 storage with advanced versioning, lifecycle management, security policies, and backup options.
 Remember that Amazon does not support direct migration from Cloud Drive to S3, but you can accomplish the task using Amazon S3 browser by MSP360 - MSP360 Explorer for Amazon S3.
 To compare Amazon S3 and Amazon Drive, check out this article: